Herocraft321/VSCode-OLEDB-Runner/README.md

 ## Features
 This VSCode extension is used to execute OLEDB queries to CSV files.

-You can use commands to configure and run OLEDB query.
+To use the extension you need run this commands.<br> Open the command palette press the key combination `Ctrl+Shift+P`
-- Run `Configure Path - OLEDB` to configure files path.
+- `Configure Path - OLEDB` configure files path.
-- Run `Configure Provider - OLEDB` to configure provider.
+- `Configure Provider - OLEDB` configure provider.
-- Run `Configure Delimiter - OLEDB` to configure delimiter.
+- `Configure Delimiter - OLEDB` configure delimiter.
-- Run `Execute - OLEDB` to execute OLEDB query.
+- `Execute - OLEDB` execute OLEDB query.

 ## Settings
 You can change default values in extension settings or can add this property in settings.json.